How to use Zendesk Explore recipes to measure Answer Bot resolutions

 -

 Change the Computation method to Percent of the first element.
-This handy setting shows each stage as a percentage of the total "Attempts," which makes it way easier to see your conversion rates at a glance.
+This setting shows each stage as a percentage of the total "Attempts," which makes it easy to see your conversion rates at a glance.

 And there you have it.
-You've built a basic funnel report that shows how well your Answer Bot is turning questions into solved tickets.
-You can play around with filters (like "Answer created - Date") to see how things look over different weeks or months.
+You've built a robust funnel report that shows how well your Answer Bot is turning questions into solved tickets.
+You can use filters (like "Answer created - Date") to see how things look over different weeks or months in 2026.

 -